youyanggu/covid19_projections/about.md

 ## Who We Are

 *covid19-projections.com* is made by Youyang Gu, an independent data scientist.
-Youyang completed his Bachelor's degree at the Massachusetts Institute of Technology (MIT), double-majoring in Electrical Engineering & Computer Science and Mathematics.
+Youyang completed his Bachelor's degree at the Massachusetts Institute of Technology (MIT), double majoring in Electrical Engineering & Computer Science and Mathematics.
 He also received his Masters degree at MIT, completing his thesis as part of the [Natural Language Processing group](http://nlp.csail.mit.edu/) at the [MIT Computer Science & Artificial Intelligence Laboratory](https://www.csail.mit.edu/).
 His expertise is in using machine learning to understand data and make accurate predictions.
 You can contact him [on Twitter](https://twitter.com/youyanggu) or by using the [Contact](/contact) page.

 [Back to Top](#top)